Section 7.1 What is a Buy Sell Agreement

 I constantly tell members of multi-member LLCs that the most important company document is the company’s Buy Sell Agreement because it is the only way to plan for the orderly future “divorce” of a member.
 Without a Buy Sell Agreement, the members are stuck with each other forever unless they are fortunate to agree on who will go, who will stay and how much, if any, the remaining members will pay the selling member.

 Section 7.9 Our Fee Includes Attorney Consultation & Revision Time

 The fee we charge to prepare a Buy Sell Agreement includes one hour of attorney time conferring with members, modifying the agreement and drafting custom provisions.
 Few of our LLCs exceed the allotted attorney time to finalize their Buy Sell Agreement.
 We want the final agreement to contain all of the provisions desired by the members of each LLC.
 Some LLCs need more custom drafting of provisions for the Buy Sell Agreement or need more conference time with members to discuss the agreement and make changes.
 We bill the LLC for any excess attorney time at $295 per hour.

 Section 7.10 How to Hire Richard Keyt to Prepare a Buy Sell Agreement

-To hire Richard Keyt to prepare a Buy Sell Agreement for your LLC all you have to do is submit our question and pay in our secure online order form.
+To hire Richard Keyt to prepare a Buy Sell Agreement for your LLC do the following:

-- 2nd payment option: $1,497 Buy Sell Agreement Order Form – if we did not form the LLC or 90 has passed since the LLC was formed
+- Pay the fee at on our $1,294 Buy Sell Agreement Order Form (if we formed the LLC within the last 90 days) or on our $1,994 Buy Sell Agreement Order Form (if we did not form the LLC or 90 has passed since the LLC was formed).

 Section 7.11 My Recommendation for Multi-Member LLCs